shortcutssoftware/sc-ols-examples/api/java/README.md

 #### Important: Each time you call the Shortcuts API you must supply a JWT token in the `Authorization` header.

-If you fail to authenticate, you will receive an http status code of 401.
+If you fail to authenticate, you will receive an http status code of `401 Unauthorized` whenever you attempt to access the Shortcuts APIs.

 Please take a look at the following classes to see examples of the two types of authentication: